Suicide Risk and Prevention for Kentucky Nurses

 The most effective assessment of the individual who has screened positive for suicidal ideation begins with the establishment of a therapeutic relationship.
 In order to effectively intervene with someone who may be at risk for suicide, it is essential that healthcare professionals are skilled at establishing rapport quickly.
 It is imperative that the person be given privacy, be shown courtesy and respect, and be made aware that the concerned individual wants to understand what has happened or is happening to them.

-When attempting to elicit information from suicidal persons, it should be remembered that challenging or direct questions, which could be interpreted as critical, will rarely be of benefit.
+When attempting to elicit information from persons who are contemplating suicide, it should be remembered that challenging or direct questions, which could be interpreted as critical, will rarely be of benefit.
 The individual with suicidal thoughts should be encouraged and given the opportunity to express thoughts and feelings and be allowed to discharge pent-up and repressed emotions.
-Asking open-ended questions encourages the person to elaborate on their answers, which can provide important context on their level of risk, access to means, and presence of intent (Aamar, 2021).
+Asking open-ended questions encourages the person to elaborate on their answers, which can provide important context on their level of risk, access to means, and presence of intent (Aamar, 2025).

 |